rijuris/PowerBi_Projects/README.md

 Acknowledgments:

-I would like to express my sincere gratitude to my teacher, Siji Ma'am, for her excellent guidance in teaching me Power BI.
+I would like to express my sincere gratitude to my teacher, Siji Ma'am, and batch mate Chaithanya for their excellent guidance in teaching me Power BI.
 Her valuable support and expertise have been instrumental in developing this data analytics dashboard.